WALLReTuRn-new/Welcome-to-Oracle-MySQL-and-PHP-and-Sencha/README.md

 The Oracle adapter is already implemented and ready to use.
 Here's how you can connect to the Oracle database and perform basic operations:

-// Initialize the Oracle adapter
+// Initialize the Oracle adapter<br />
-//Need Add in config.php
+//Need Add in config.php<br />
 // DB OCI
 define('DB_DRIVER', 'oci');
 define('DB_HOSTNAME', 'localhost');